The Miracle in the Hot Room: How America Was Forged Between Certainty and Chaos

 We know the story in broad strokes.
 Summer, 1787.
 Philadelphia.
 Fifty-five men in a closed room, arguing for months.
 They were there to fix a country that wasn't working.

 But calling it a "political debate" misses the raw, human truth of what happened.
 It was something more primal.
-They weren't just fixing a system.
 They were trying to figure out how to be a "we" when everything was pulling them apart.

-Let's step into that room as witnesses to a human drama we all know in our own lives.
-It's the drama of being utterly stuck.
+Let's step into that room as witnesses to a human drama we're all too familiar with.
+The drama of being utterly stuck.

 "I confess that I do not entirely approve of this Constitution at present, but...
 I consent, Sir, to this Constitution because I expect no better, and because I am not sure that it is not the best."